 Mountain Gorillas can be tracked in various sectors in the park which include; Buhoma, Rushaga, Nkuringo, and Ruhija and to track in these areas it’s based on accommodation like Buhoma community camp, Chameleon hill lodge, etc.

 This park is located in the south western part of Uganda approximately 400 km from Kampala; it is separated by the Kazinga channel which connects Lakes George and Albert, it derived its name from Elizabeth II, Queen of the United Kingdom.
 It is endowed with various numbers of wildlife and the beautiful landscape, while in this park a various number of activities can be done such as Game drives giving you opportunity to see animals like elephants, buffaloes, antelopes, warthogs, leopards, and different bird species, crocodiles, hippos, especially while on a boat cruise on the kazinga channel.

 There is an added experience for the adventurous travelers who can also opt for mountain climbing on the Rwenzori Mountain.
-This is Uganda’s tallest mountain and its snow capped, it’s found in the West on the border of Uganda and Democratic Republic of Congo.
+This is Uganda’s tallest mountain and its snow capped, it’s found in the West on the border of Uganda and Congo-Kinshasa.
 As you climb this mountain there is a variety of vegetation, mammals, and bird species to see such as the Rwenzori Turaco.
 It takes around a week to climb to the top of the mountain, and those who are not skilled hikers can opt for cultural encounters such as cultural performances, villages and home stead visits, in the Bakonjo villages.